TheExkaliburg/MoreFair/frontend/src/content/privacy.md

+---
+description: 'The privacy policy of FairGame'
+---

 # Privacy Policy

 We are very delighted that you have shown interest in our enterprise.
 Data protection is of a particularly high priority